blueagler/QuillBot-Premium-Helper/README.md

 ## Features

-- Paraphrase unlimited words
+- Unlimited Characters
-- 7 Writing modes
+- 7 Writing modes (When there is premium token)
 - 4 Synonyms options
 - 6000 Summarizer word limit
 - 15 Sentences processed at once
-- Unlimited Freeze Words and phrases
-- Compare Modes
-- Enlarge Editor View

 > ### Plagiarism Checker isn't supported, you need to buy pages
-> ### If you see the toast,'Premium features are unavailable now', telling me at telegram group.
-> ### If you are from a country without an internet freedom, such as the People's Republic of China and North Korea, please use a proxy(VPN), otherwise you will not be able to log in.
+> ### If there is no premium token, you can add your own, or wait.

 ## Installation tutorial:
 1. Go to [release page](https://github.com/blueagler/QuillBot-Premium-Crack/releases) and download the latest version of zip file
 2. Decompress it
 3. Go to Chrome's plug-in settings page